 All staff are trained Early Years Practitioners.
 We provide warm, caring and nurturing child care, creating a friendly and stimulating learning environment tailored to the individual.
 Staff are paediatric first aid trained and should any specialist medication need to be administered, the relevant staff would attend training, to ensure appropriate support.
 We want all our children to feel that they are a valued part of our nursery community.

-6. What specialist services and expertise are available at or accessed by, the nursery?
+7. What specialist services and support are available to the pre-school/nursery?

 Our SENCO attends regular training and update sessions to further her knowledge and experience.
 Some of our staff have a good knowledge of Makaton.
 We have good links with the Speech and Language Therapy Service, Early Years Teaching and Support Service, a play therapist, a physiotherapist, psychologist and occupational health.
 These professionals visit the nursery and are able to advise in their specific area.
 Claverham Day Nursery has access to the full range of Local Authority specialist services.

-8. How will my child be included in activities outside the setting, including school trips and outings?
+8. How will my child/young person be included in activities outside the pre-school/ nursery, including trips?